Dr-lvr/Simple_x86_interpreter/README.md

-# Simple_x86_interpreter

-Implementation of a procedural interpreter for modified assembly language (21 tokens)

-It supports recursion, jumps, procedures and related calls.

-INSTRUCTION SET

--> mov x, y - copy y (either an integer or the value of a register) into register x.

--> inc x - increase the content of register x by one.

--> dec x - decrease the content of register x by one.

--> add x, y - add the content of the register x with y (either an integer or the value of a register) and stores the result in x (i.e. register[x] += y).

--> sub x, y - subtract y (either an integer or the value of a register) from the register x and stores the result in x (i.e. register[x] -= y).

--> mul x, y - same with multiply (i.e. register[x] *= y).

--> div x, y - same with integer division (i.e. register[x] /= y).

--> label: - define a label position (label = identifier + ":", an identifier being a string that does not match any other command).
-Jump commands and call are aimed to these labels positions in the program.

--> jmp lbl - jumps to the label lbl

--> cmp x, y - compares x (either an integer or the value of a register) and y (either an integer or the value of a register).
-The result is used in the conditional jumps (jne, je, jge, jg, jle and jl)

--> jne lbl - jump to the label lbl if the values of the previous cmp were not equal.

--> je lbl - jump to the label lbl if the values of the previous cmp command were equal.

--> jge lbl - jump to the label lbl if x was greater or equal than y in the previous cmp command.

--> jg lbl - jump to the label lbl if x was greater than y in the previous cmp command.

--> jle lbl - jump to the label lbl if x was less or equal than y in the previous cmp command.

--> jl lbl - jump to the label lbl if x was less than y in the previous cmp command.

--> call lbl - call to the subroutine identified by lbl.
-When a ret is found in a subroutine, the instruction pointer should return to the instruction next to this call command.

--> ret - when a ret is found in a subroutine, the instruction pointer should return to the instruction that called the current function.

--> msg 'Register: ', x - this instruction stores the output of the program.
-It may contain text strings (delimited by single quotes) and registers.
-The number of arguments isn't limited and will vary, depending on the program.

--> end - this instruction indicates that the program ends correctly, so the stored output is returned..

--> ; comment - comments should not be taken in consideration during the execution of the program.
+💻 Simple x86 Interpreter

+This project implements a procedural interpreter for a modified assembly-like language.
+It features a concise 21-token instruction set designed for procedural programming.

+The language supports advanced programming concepts, including recursion, unconditional/conditional jumps, and subroutines (procedures) managed by call and ret instructions.

+💡 Key Concepts & Operands

+x: Always a register name (the destination operand).

+y: Can be either an integer literal or the value of another register.

+lbl: A label identifier defined using the label: syntax.

+🚀 Instruction Set (21 Tokens)

+1. Arithmetic and Data Movement

+These instructions handle register manipulation and mathematical operations.
+Note that div performs integer division.

+Instruction

+Syntax

+Description

+Equivalent Operation

+mov

+mov x, y

+Copies the value of $y$ into register $x$.

+$x \leftarrow y$

+inc

+inc x

+Increases the content of register $x$ by one.

+$x \leftarrow x + 1$

+dec

+dec x

+Decreases the content of register $x$ by one.

+$x \leftarrow x - 1$

+add

+add x, y

+Adds $y$ to $x$ and stores the result in $x$.

+$x \leftarrow x + y$

+sub

+sub x, y

+Subtracts $y$ from $x$ and stores the result in $x$.

+$x \leftarrow x - y$

+mul

+mul x, y

+Multiplies $x$ by $y$ and stores the result in $x$.

+$x \leftarrow x \times y$

+div

+div x, y

+Performs integer division $x / y$ and stores the result in $x$.

+$x \leftarrow x // y$

+2. Control Flow and Subroutines

+These commands manage the program's flow of execution, including jumps and procedure calls.

+Instruction

+Syntax

+Description

+label:

+identifier:

+Defines a target position for jump and call commands.

+jmp

+jmp lbl

+Unconditionally jumps to the instruction immediately following the label $lbl$.

+call

+call lbl

+Calls the subroutine identified by $lbl$.
+The return address (the next instruction) is pushed onto the stack.

+ret

+ret

+Returns from the current subroutine.
+The instruction pointer returns to the address saved by the most recent call.

+3. Conditional Jumps and Comparison

+All conditional jumps rely on the result of the immediately preceding cmp instruction.

+Instruction

+Syntax

+Description

+Condition (based on previous cmp x, y)

+cmp

+cmp x, y

+Compares $x$ (integer or register) and $y$ (integer or register).
+Sets internal comparison flags.

+N/A

+jne

+jne lbl

+Jump if Not Equal.

+$x \neq y$

+je

+je lbl

+Jump if Equal.

+$x = y$

+jge

+jge lbl

+Jump if Greater or Equal.

+$x \ge y$

+jg

+jg lbl

+Jump if Greater.

+$x > y$

+jle

+jle lbl

+Jump if Less or Equal.

+$x \le y$

+jl

+jl lbl

+Jump if Less.

+$x < y$

+4. Utility and Program Termination

+Instruction

+Syntax

+Description

+msg

+msg 'Text:', x, ' End'

+Output Generation.
+Appends text strings (delimited by single quotes) and/or register values to the program's output buffer.

+end

+end

+Program Termination.
+Indicates that the program has completed successfully and the interpreter should return the stored output.

+; comment

+; Any text here

+Comments.
+Lines starting with a semicolon (;) are ignored during execution.